jaz303/delayqueue/README.md

 # delayqueue

-This is a simple delay queue that sends each added value to a channel after a configurable time has elapsed.
+This is a simple delay queue that sends each added value to a channel after a specified delay has elapsed.
 Compared to the naive approach of spawning one goroutine per item, this implementation uses only a single main goroutine, a single auxiliary timer, and a priority queue, so should therefore comfortably handle a large number of items.

 ## Install